Has your baby been diagnosed with kernicterus?

 Jaundice symptoms are visible and in most instances relatively easy to identify.
 The main symptoms include:

 Depending on the level of bilirubin and the condition of the baby it may be possible to monitor jaundice at home as often the symptoms will disappear of their own accord within 10-14 days.
 In other rarer cases, treatment may be required in order to prevent a further complication called kernicterus.

 Although complications of jaundice are incredibly rare, the hospital and midwife team should carefully monitor babies with jaundice that are at a higher level of risk.
 A failure to correctly monitor could lead to patients pursuing a hospital negligence claim.

 In rare cases, if jaundice is left undiagnosed or untreated it can lead to a more serious condition called kernicterus.
 This occurs when babies with very high levels of bilirubin (hyperbilirubinaemia) cross the thin layer of tissue that separates the brain and blood.

 Given the severity of kernicterus, it is very important that babies presenting with these symptoms are identified quickly and monitored in order to minimise the risk of long-term damage occurring.
 In instances where a baby develops kernicterus due to a lack of monitoring, it may be possible to pursue a kernicterus or jaundice claim as part of a wider birth injury compensation claim.

 If left untreated, kernicterus can result in brain damage.
-This can lead to permanent problems and conditions such as cerebral palsy (further information on cerebral palsy can be found here), problems with eye movements, involuntary twitching, learning difficulties and hearing loss, making it crucial that kernicterus is identified in a timely manner.
+This can lead to permanent problems and conditions such as cerebral palsy, problems with eye movements, involuntary twitching, learning difficulties and hearing loss, making it crucial that kernicterus is identified in a timely manner.